TomDazz/weather-app/README.md

+This website was a test for my front and back end skills while also testing my skills with AWS

 DEV LOG -
 problem - the website is working using aws EC2 but the api wont work when closed solved - using the ran the command linux terminal to run website permantly in the